staffanm/ferenda/doc/intro.rst

-It works best for large document collections that have some degree of internal standardization, such as the laws of a particular country, technical standards such as RFCs or ISO standards, or reports published in a series by a government or a NGO.
+It works best for large document collections that have some degree of internal standardization, such as the laws of a particular country, technical standards, or reports published in a series.
 It is particularly useful for collections that contains explicit references between documents, within or across collections.

 It is designed to make it easy to get started with basic downloading, parsing and republishing of documents, and then to improve each step